 Select a high quality bag with tough zips and durable fabric, and sturdy metal or plastic handles.
 This will cost more but outlast inferior models.
 Generally, a big initial investment for high-quality luggage, pays for itself with years and even a decade of usage.

 Well thought-out design features should be a part of any good quality luggage.
-Compartments to hold a mobile phone and laptop plus, any other accessories should feature.
+Compartments to hold a mobile phone and laptop plus, any other accessories from the John Henric accessories UK should feature.
 As well as expandable zips to cater for indulgent packing decisions.

 Getting the right luggage size and packing lighter can save you money in annoying luggage fees.
 And let’s face it, most airlines will go to town on baggage fees when given the chance.
 A bit of forethought and extensive research, can save hassle later on down the track.